rotemtam/splitter/README.md

 Supported strategies:
 - `schema`: split by schema: each schema is written to a separate file.
 - `block`: split by block: each block type is written to a separate file.
+- `resource`: split to file per resource. each schema is written to a separate dir, with resources organized by types into separate directories.

 ## Quickstart